Nathy-M/alx-system_engineering-devops/0x01-shell_permissions/README.md

-9-John_Doe sets the mode to hello
+10-mirror_permissions sets the name of the file hello same as 0lleh